ramirezStefano/GitHubProj/README.md

 Once the project has been forked it can be worked locally without touching the Main in the web (github).

+## New Branch
-WIth the forked project we continue to create a Branch with the appropiate name on what we are working, e.g. exNUpdate, Function modiule foo, work on file x...
+With the forked project we continue to create a Branch with the appropiate name on what we are working, e.g. exNUpdate, Function modiule foo, work on file x...
 This is done with the following command

 git branch foo